sonyjames9/Flasky-test/README.md

 #### This repo is supposed to be run on Py3.7, please feel free to use virutal env setup for this project
 #### This repo was run windows command line

-- This repo has 2 tests
-    * UI
-    * API

 - Virtual env setup
   * python.exe -m virtualenv ./flask_env